DrewCoding/179-Final-Project/AggieProjectDocument.md

 ![forward](aggiemon/Assets/sprites/Forward_spritesheet.png)

-- For the enemies, I created a the two turkey bosses (both designed to look like 80s bikers), and a mini squirrel boss.
+- For the enemies, I created the two turkey bosses (both designed to look like 80s bikers), and a mini squirrel boss.
 I was also responsible for animating them.
 ![greasers](aggiemon/Assets/sprites/greasers_spritesheet.png)

 ![squirrel](aggiemon/Assets/sprites/Squirrelframe0001.png)